bommbomm34/POL/DOCS.md

 ## Troubleshooting

-If you receive three errors totally in the session, a fatal error will be thrown and the interpreter console exits with status code 20.
+If you receive three errors totally in a session, a fatal error will be thrown and the interpreter console exits with status code 20.

 If you receive an internal error or a Java exception, please open an issue in the POL repository and answer the following questions, so I can solve the problem: